-A cat fed on a raw diet only is not getting this calcium and will need supplementation.
-This is where it gets a little tricky.
-Phosphorous is another mineral which is stored in the bones and is responsible for bone strength, repair and maintenance of tissues, and is an integral structural component of DNA and RNA.
+A cat fed on a raw diet only is not getting this calcium and will need supplementation which is where it gets a little tricky.
+Phosphorous is another mineral which is stored in the bones and is responsible for bone strength, repair, and maintenance of tissues and is an integral structural component of DNA and RNA.
 The recommended calcium to phosphorous (Ca:P) level is approximately 1.2:1.
 So 1.2 units of calcium for every 1 unit of phosphorous.
 If phosphorous levels are higher, calcium absorption can become impaired.
 Meat contains high levels of phosphorous but low levels of calcium, so a cat fed raw meat only without bones (or supplementation) can develop low calcium levels.
-There are several options here to meet the 1.2:1 ratio your cat requires, you can add raw bones to your cat’s diet, bonemeal, supplement with calcium or add ground up eggshells to your cat’s diet.
+There are several options here to meet the 1.2:1 ratio your cat requires, you can add raw bones to your cat’s diet, bonemeal, supplement with calcium or add ground up eggshells to your cat’s food.

 Omega fatty acids are a type of polyunsaturated fat which

 It is possible to purchase supplements from pet suppliers which can be used for cats on a raw food diet.
 I advise avoiding any supplements which have come from China.